Veluga/Level-Up-AI-Workshop/Career Scenarios.md

 * A friend suggested you have a look at https://willrobotstakemyjob.com/ which is based on a highly cited study by Oxford University academics (https://www.oxfordmartin.ox.ac.uk/ downloads/academic/The_Future_of_Employment.pdf)
 * Unfortunately, your dream job is one which is at risk of computerisation
 * As you are mostly done with your degree, you want to finish it
-* However, to better prepare for the future, you want to use this and next year's summer break to diversify your into other areas of employment
+* However, to better prepare for the future, you want to use this and next year's summer break to diversify into other areas of employment
 * Questions:
   * What alternative career path could be at least somewhat interesting to you?
   * Develop a strategy for execution during the summer breaks to increase your chances of being employed in a job outside of your own discipline